-Considering that this is an exploration project, the proposed project is not complex, and the risks associated with prospecting are understood and can be mitigated at closure.
-Alternative options for closure are limited.
-There are only two options that have been considered as activity alternatives for the closure plan:
+Considering that this is an exploration project, the proposed project is not complex, and the risks associated with prospecting are understood and can be mitigated at

 - Preferred Alternative: Closure or Backfill of boreholes with overburden removed during drilling. - Alternative 2: To Leave boreholes open, in-order to allow for groundwater recharge by surface run-off.